 We are Axel Ferwerda (from the Netherlands) and Sandrine Coosemans (from Belgium), proud owners of Mas del Encanto.
 For the past few years, we’ve been working towards building our haven in rural Spain.
-Our ultimate aim is to be (more or less) self-sustaining – we create our own electricity, we use water from rainwater catchment and our own borehole, and eat produce from our own land as much as possible.
+Our aim is to be more self-sufficient – we create our own electricity, use water from rainwater catchment and our own borehole, and eat produce from our own land as much as possible.

-We raise alpacas for fleece, but mostly because we want them to graze the land in between the olive and almond trees.
-Alpacas are not llamas (click here to find out the differences).
+We raise alpacas, mostly to graze the land in between the olive and almond trees.
+Alpacas are smaller than llamas, and typically not as spit-happy (click here to read more about the differences).

-Find out more about why we chose alpacas on the blog - click here.
+Find out more about why we chose alpacas for our little farm - click here.

 We keep chickens, mainly for the delicious eggs.
 Fresh eggs look and taste totally different when chickens are scratching around and getting good food!
 The many local predators (foxes, eagles, weasels, even vultures like the occasional chicken) make keeping chickens a bit of a challenge, but we're continuously working on the infrastructure.

 We incubate and raise chicks as well; please click here to know more about this.